TheKingsident/Maze-3D/README.md

 Check out the live version [here](https://maze3d.carrd.co/).

-Read more about the development journey in the [final project blog article](#).
+Read more about the development journey in the [final project blog article](https://medium.com/@kingsident/journey-through-the-maze-building-my-3d-game-448c8f2ec9e1).

-Connect with the author on LinkedIn: [Your LinkedIn Profile](https://www.linkedin.com/in/thekingsident/)
+Connect with the me on LinkedIn: [Kingsley Usa](https://www.linkedin.com/in/thekingsident/)

 ## Features